-One of the most fascinating places to start this exploration of the degree to which Totnes and District could build a more self-reliant food economy is to look at its geographical context, and how the food footprints of the larger settlements adjoining the town overlap with that of the area.
+One of the most fascinating places to start this exploration of the degree to which Totnes and District could build a more self-reliant food economy is to look at its geographical context, and how the food footprints of neighbouring larger settlements overlap with that of the area.
 The term 'food footprint' refers to the amount of land in total that it would take to meet the basic food needs of a given settlement.
-The food footprint of Totnes town itself (that is, the amount of land required to feed its population if it were to be entirely self sufficient) covers an area of 19.4 square kilometres.
+The food footprint of Totnes town itself (that is, the amount of land required to feed its population if it were to be entirely self sufficient) covers an area of 19.4 square kilometres8.
 This might lead one to think that given that it sits in a mostly rural landscape, building a relatively self-reliant food system is easily achievable.
-Figure 1 soon dispels this idea.
-It is built up from composite food footprints for all settlements in the South West with estimated populations of over 800 people, and is based on the assumptions that back garden space is utilised for food production and that the diet is Fairlie's Livestock Permaculture model (see Figure 7).
+Figure 1 soon dispels this idea by showing composite food footprints for all settlements in the South West with estimated populations of over 800 people.
+It is based on the assumptions that all back garden space is utilised for food production and that the diet is Fairlie's Livestock Permaculture model (see Figure 7).

-Figure 1: Food Footprints of settlements in the South West with a population of over 800, note location of Totnes and Dartington (http://www.geofutures.com/about/foodsecurity.html)
+Figure 1: Food Footprints of settlements in the South West with a population of over 800, note location of Totnes and Dartington (Geofutures 2009. www.geofutures.com/2009/07/food-fooprints-re-localising-uk-food-supply/)